briggyx/git_assignment/README.md

 > e.
 What is the difference between `git` and `GitHub`?

+**Git** is a version control system that tracks changes to files and manages source code history locally.

+**GitHub** is a web-based platform that hosts Git repositories, allowing for collaboration, remote access, and additional features like pull requests, issue tracking, and project management.

+In short, Git is the tool, while GitHub is a service for using Git collaboratively online.

 > f.
 What does `git diff` do?

+`git diff` shows the differences between files in your Git repository.
+It compares changes that have not been staged for commit, the changes between commits, or changes between the working directory and a particular commit.
+It highlights what has been added, modified, or deleted.

 > g.
 What is the `main` branch?